fusebit/everyauth-express/README.md

 #### everyauth identity ls

-List existing identitities for a specific service (users who authorized your app to use the service on their behalf).
+List existing identities for a specific service (users who authorized your app to use the service on their behalf).

 #### everyauth identity get

-Get details of a specific identity of a specific service.
+Get details of a specific identity of a particular service.

 #### everyauth identity rm

-Remove a specific identity of a specific service.
+Remove a specific identity of a particular service.

 #### everyauth version